kubernetes-sigs/reference-docs/genref/output/md/kube-scheduler-config.v1beta3.md

    <p>MinCandidateNodesAbsolute is the absolute minimum number of candidates to
 shortlist.
-The likely number of candidates enumerated for dry running preemption is given by the formula: numCandidates = max(numNodes &lowast; minCandidateNodesPercentage, minCandidateNodesAbsolute) We say &quot;likely&quot; because there are other factors such as PDB violations that play a role in the number of candidates shortlisted.
+The likely number of candidates enumerated for dry running preemption is given by the formula: numCandidates = max(numNodes * minCandidateNodesPercentage, minCandidateNodesAbsolute) We say &quot;likely&quot; because there are other factors such as PDB violations that play a role in the number of candidates shortlisted.
 Must be at least 0 nodes.
 Defaults to 100 nodes if unspecified.</p>